Amnesthesia/EHAPT-Group-Project/README.md

 <table>
 <tr><th colspan="2">Description:</th></tr>
-<tr><td colspan="2">Distributed Computing Environment (DCE) services running on the remote host
+<tr><td colspan="2">Distributed Computing Environment (DCE) services running on the remote host<br>
-can be enumerated by connecting on port 135 and doing the appropriate queries.
+can be enumerated by connecting on port 135 and doing the appropriate queries.<br>
-An attacker may use this fact to gain more knowledge about the remote host.</td></tr>
+An attacker may use this fact to gain more knowledge<br>
+about the remote host.</td></tr>
 <tr><td colspan="2">Here is the list of DCE services running on this host:</td></tr>
 <tr>